shaunagm/actionrising/README.rst

     The production version is hosted at `actionrising.com`_.

 This project uses Django version 1.10.3 and Python version 2.7.
-See documentation in the `docs` directory for a brief `technical overview`_ for contributors.
+For contributor guidelines, see our `contributor overview`_.

 Setting up the site locally
 ---------------------------